Urgent Brookhaven Plumbing Help

 5. 5

-• Wall moisture keeps spreading after the obvious fixture is turned off
+• Hidden moisture keeps growing even after the nearby fixture is not in use

 REPAIR DECISION